 While “Mashallah” is an Arabic expression, its usage transcends linguistic and cultural boundaries.
 It is commonly used by Muslims worldwide, and even in non-Muslim communities, particularly in regions influenced by Islamic culture.
 Below are some examples of how “Mashallah” is integrated into various cultures:

-• In Arabic-speaking countries:
+- In Arabic-speaking countries:

 “Mashallah” is used in everyday speech to express admiration, gratitude, or appreciation.
-It’s heard in casual conversations, during family gatherings, and at celebrations.
+It’s heard in casual conversations, during family gatherings, and at celebrations. - In South Asian cultures:

 In countries like Pakistan, India, and Bangladesh, where there is a significant Muslim population, “Mashallah” is a well-known phrase.
-Even among non-Muslims, it is used as a way of offering praise or congratulations.
+Even among non-Muslims, it is used as a way of offering praise or congratulations. - In Turkish culture:

 The Turkish adaptation of “Mashallah” is “Maşallah,” and it’s widely used to admire someone’s health, appearance, or success.
 It’s also common to see the phrase written in homes, shops, and even on vehicles as a protective charm against the evil eye.